Silent-Watcher/WordPress-samples/README.md

 # WordPress-samples
- Some projects created with WordPress during my internship at iracode company
+ Some projects created with WordPress during my internship at Iracode company